 Having completed hundreds of worksheets on calculating time and time zones as a student (and admittedly giving students hundreds to do as well during my early years as a teacher) I can honestly state that nothing compares to the authentic experience of resetting you watch four times, recalculating your departure and arrival times, and trying to drag yourself out of bed the next day suffering from severe jet lag.
 I definitely internalized the “time zone” concept!
 Bye for now…gotta go take a nap!

-*I promise to publish some authentic ideas for ways to teach time and time zones (without taking your students to Alaska) once my brain fog clears!
+*I promise to publish ideas for teaching the concept of time zones in future blogs – once my brain fog clears!

 Having children work out and stick to a budget is a great authentic way to teach and reinforce math skills.
 It is also a way to show children how to find out what something might cost and to stick to a budget.

 For example, for classroom or home parties, give children an amount to work with, give them websites they can search to find prices, and let them plan the party.
 Giving children ownership of the budget and planning provides an authentic math experience, and also gives the children ownership and pride in their event.